Why Using Coffee Pods Can Potentially Cause a Hormone Imbalance

 If you love coffee and are worried about being exposed to these estrogenic compounds, you can simply make your coffee the old-fashioned way.
 There is nothing stopping anyone from ditching the pods and making a pot of coffee that does not use a plastic container to brew the grounds.
 Coffee has been a staple of many cultures for many generations and the only change that has led to this research is the rise in use of the plastic pod coffee maker.

 If you love coffee and these studies have made you think twice, you can replace your pod-style coffee maker with a traditional coffee pot or a French press.
-You can also get an insert for your instant coffee pot that will allow you to use grounds that are poured in from your own bags of product.
 There are many ways to avoid the plastic pod when making coffee and there is a chance that doing so might improve your long-term health.